williamgo05/williamgo05/README.md

 I began my career transition from the Commercial/Sales area to the technology field in 2025, with the goal of entering the software development and programming area.

-I am currently a student of Systems Analysis and Development (ADS) at SENAC;
+I am currently a student of Systems Analysis and Development (ADS) at SENAC.
 I am also in the Piscine phase at the Software Engineering school 42 São Paulo.

 ✏️ I am focused on learning: